 As Forever 21 is filing for Chapter 11 bankruptcy, it doesn’t mean that the brand will immediately halt all business and die off.
 Chapter 11 allows a company to continue operating while it comes up with a plan to restructure, reorganise or rebrand itself.
-If they’re able to come up with and execute the plan, they could potentially come to a compromise with or eliminate certain classes of debt.
+If they’re able to come up with a plan, consult with an experienced law firm like Kania Law and execute the plan, they could potentially come to a compromise with or eliminate certain classes of debt.

 Essentially, it’s a reset button for the company that gives it time to try and get back on its feet.
 If Forever 21 fails to come up with a plan, they’ll have to liquidise some or all of their assets and shut their doors for good.